This Keynote Conversation was hosted by the Refugee Hosts International Conference on the 25th October 2019, from 10.10 – 11.45

 Prof. Patricia Daley (University of Oxford)

-In this Keynote Conversation, Prof. Sari Hanafi and Prof. Patricia Daley will discuss and debate the politics and ethics of knowledge production in refugee situations.
+In this Keynote Conversation, Prof. Sari Hanafi and Prof. Patricia Daley discussed and debated the politics and ethics of knowledge production in refugee situations.

 - the role of different types of politics in knowledge production in the refugee-related research;